-- Strictly as an exception, considering the special dedication by the Executive Chairman to the performance of his executive duties and a temporary situation in the Company or Group, the Board of Directors may, at the proposal of the Nomination and Remuneration Committee, decide to raise the variable remuneration of the Executive Chairman to the maximum limit established of 100% of his fixed remuneration.
+- Strictly as an exception, considering the special dedication by the Executive Chairman to the performance of his executive duties and a temporary situation in the Company or Group, the Board may, at the proposal of the Nomination and Remuneration Committee, decide to raise his variable remuneration to the maximum limit established of 100% of his fixed remuneration.

-Accordingly, once the consolidated earnings of the Group in 2024 are known (in 2025, generally in February), the Nomination and Remuneration Committee will review the level of achievement and submit a proposal to the Board of Directors, for approval, regarding the annual variable remuneration to be received by the Executive Chairman for the current year (2024), based on the criteria indicated above.
+Accordingly, once the consolidated earnings of the Group in 2025 are known (in 2026, generally in February), the Nomination and Remuneration Committee will review the level of achievement and submit a proposal to the Board, for approval, regarding the annual variable remuneration to be received by the Executive Chairman for the current year (2025), based on the criteria indicated above.

-In monetary terms and taking account of the above-mentioned rules of accrual, the annual variable remuneration of the Executive Chairman for 2024 may vary between 0 euros (if the aforesaid targets are met by less than 85%) and 1,500,000 euros gross (if targets are met by 100% or more).
+In monetary terms and taking account of the above-mentioned rules of accrual, the annual variable remuneration of the Executive Chairman for 2025 may vary between 0 euros (if the aforesaid targets are met by less than 85%) and 1,400,000 euros gross (if targets are met by 100% or more).